hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 The script builds the Docker images, and runs the Docker containers.

-Four Besu IBFT2 validator nodes and a non validator node are created to simulate a base network.
+Four Besu IBFT 2.0 validator nodes and a non-validator node are created to simulate a base network.

 When execution is successfully finished, the process lists the available services: